cloudeyalimited/wordpress-engineered-by-octopodami/readme.md

 ## Features

-Octopodami Optimized WordPress (OOW) uses the following technologies:
+WordPress Engineered by OCTOPODAMI (WEBO) uses the following technologies:

 1. **Nginx**: a fast and light-weight web server
 2. **Nginx FastCGI Cache**: provides page-level caching at the web server level